 Even though you are focused on blogging and the importance is on content marketing, however, don’t forget the end goal – convert those interested readers into engaged customers.

-We highly recommend HubSpot as an all in one CRM, email marketing and lead conversion tool.
+I highly recommend HubSpot as an all-in-one CRM, email marketing and lead conversion tool.
 It offers freemium options along with enterprise solutions.
 Other CRM solutions include Salesforce, ActiveCampaign, and Zoho.

 There you have it!
 All the best tools for blogging.

 For most people it takes hours to create one post when you have to do SEO and keyword research, outline, write content, design layout and find images – just to hope your blog ranks high on Google.

 That’s why our software does it all for you!

 Bramework software automatically creates titles, content, finds images, and even formats the post based on the topic you select.